 How to turn in your papers – Papers will be passed to one area in your section for collection to an assigned student or myself.

 If you would like to sharpen your pencil – Sharpen your pencil once you enter the classroom, before the bell rings.
-Bring at least 2 sharpened pencils to class everyday.
+Bring at least 2 sharpened pencils and a black or blue pen to class everyday.
 If you must sharpen your pencil during class, raise your hand and wait to be called upon.

 If you need help with an assignment – Please do not yell.
 When you yell, this disturbs your fellow students and perhaps the students in another classroom.
 Simply raise your hand and I will be happy to assist you.